Tommy DeVito (American football): 2024

 DeVito opened the season as the third-string quarterback behind Daniel Jones and Drew Lock.
 After a 2–8 start to the season, the Giants benched Jones on November 18 in favor of DeVito.
 In his season debut on November 24 against the Tampa Bay Buccaneers, DeVito made 21-of-31 pass attempts for 189 yards and zero touchdowns as the Giants lost 30–7.
 Buccaneers' quarterback Baker Mayfield also mocked DeVito by mimicking his Italian hand gesture celebration after Mayfield scored a touchdown to end the first half.
 DeVito sustained a forearm injury during the loss, which sidelined him for the Giants' Thanksgiving game against the Dallas Cowboys.
 On December 15, he started against the Baltimore Ravens and completed 10-of-13 pass attempts for 68 yards before he was removed from the game after suffering a concussion.

 At the end of the regular season, it was announced that DeVito would be returning to the Giants for the 2025 season.
 However, on August 26, 2025, DeVito was waived.

 New England Patriots

 On August 27, 2025, DeVito was claimed off waivers by the New England Patriots as the third-string quarterback behind Drake Maye and Joshua Dobbs.

+On March 6, 2026, DeVito signed a two-year, $7.4 million extension with the Patriots.